-Young Women Transform Prize Recipients Tackle Unemployment with a Holistic Approach
+Young Women Transform Prize Recipients in Kenya and Uganda Tackle Unemployment with a Holistic Approach

 Soft Skills, Technical Skills, and Mentorship Essential to Young Women’s Success